Unit 1: Climate Change and Sea Level: Who Are the Stakeholders?

 - Introduce students to the basic concepts and impacts regarding recent and ongoing changes in sea level and predictions of how these changes affect different groups.

 - Introduce students to the wide range of stakeholders that are linked within a global setting and how these groups may have conflicting visions and priorities.
-We use the term global purposely here to remind everyone that societal concerns are, with respect to sea level, inherently varied when one considers the distribution of the world population and what portions are affected by sea-level change and what are the underlying causes.
+We use the term global purposely here to remind everyone that societal concerns are, with respect to sea level, inherently varied when one considers the distribution of the world population and what portions are affected by sea-level change and understanding the underlying causes.

 A presentation provides some background information on the case study location options, as well as introduces students to the elements and goals of a stakeholder analysis.
 The presentation may be used entirely on the day devoted to the stakeholder analysis; alternatively, a few of the earlier slides could be used to introduce the homework assignment and the remaining slides used on the main stakeholder analysis day.